If you’ve ever been to a traditional German Christmas market, you’ve almost certainly treated yourself to a big mug of German Mulled Wine or Glühwein.

 Mulled wine is also super simple and economical to make at home, so keep reading for all the details!

 What does Glühwein mean?

-It literally translates as ‘Glow Wine’ and if you’ve ever imbibed a few mulled wines at a cold Christmas market, you’ll definitely understand the name!
+Glühwein simply translates as ‘Glow Wine’ and if you’ve ever imbibed a few mulled wines at a cold Christmas market, you’ll definitely understand the name!
 There’s nothing quite like a hot, spiced wine to warm you up from the inside out.
-There is a reason that every Christmas market in Europe is selling a some variation!

-What sort of wine should I use to make Glühwein or Mulled Wine?
+Which wine should I use to make mulled wine?

 FREQUENTLY ASKED QUESTIONS

 I don’t drink alcohol!
 Can I make a non-alcoholic mulled wine?

 Yes!
 You can either use an alcohol-free wine or use fruit juice and leave out the honey or sweetener.